 For example, there may be a lack of understanding that, while cost obviously needs to be an important factor in any MRO procurement process, there can also be an indirect cost – in time, effort and extra paperwork – associated with constantly having to source and agree multiple quotes to get the cheapest deal for every single item.

 Focus on stock

-In all these areas, suppliers such as RS can help, both directly in terms of solutions but also simply in working to change the mindset and approach of your buildings repair and maintenance team, argues Manduvi.
+In all these areas, suppliers such as RS Components can help, both directly in terms of solutions but also simply in working to change the mindset and approach of your buildings repair and maintenance team, argues Wynne.